genkjames/planahead/README.md

 Have users

 * Customize the look of their dashboard
-* Choose between a selection of alarm sounds
 * View holidays that will be coming up

 ## Functional Components